anesthetiize/SpotifyHosts/README.md

 1. (Set Execution-Policy) Open a powershell window as administrator and type the following:

                        Set-ExecutionPolicy unrestricted

-  Hit enter, and type "A" and hit enter again.
+  Hit enter, type "A" (Without the quotation marks) and hit enter again.
 Now you can close the powershell window.

 2. Download the "Remove-Spotify-Ads.ps1" File to your computer.
 3. Right click on it, and select "Run with powershell".